 - Aged IT systems might look basic but there are many hidden costs for running and maintaining legacy systems.
 Believe it or not, the US Federal government had to spend 80% of their 2019 IT budget on Operations & Maintenance since they detected efficiency, cybersecurity, and mission risk complications.
 It is time to check your IT expenditure percentage of your revenue.

 At Qentelli, our client portfolio is so diverse that we continuously research and formulate customized cloud transformation strategies for each.
-Every client’s story, business challenge, IT structure and database structures are different so one-size certainly does not fit all.
+Every client’s story, business challenge, business logic, IT structure and database structures are different so one-size certainly does not fit all.
 The only common thing across the implementations is to offer breakthrough customer experience, accelerate their innovation cycles, and achieve unprecedented responsiveness.